 In my experience, some of the advice is good, some bad, and some very, very ugly.

 In fact, on many occasions, I have been staggered by the stupidity of the help offered to new coaches.

 I feel sure the people offering the poor advice mean well, but just have an ass from elbow recognition issue when it comes to running a Life Coaching business.

 Without wanting to appear arrogant, I feel qualified to offer advice in many areas of building a Life Coaching practice online because I’ve been doing it so long.

-I’ve had numerous failures and made a great many mistakes over the last 9 years or so, but fortunately I have now got to the point where I have a full client load and actual understand what is needed to maintain and grow my business.
+I’ve had numerous failures and made a great many mistakes over the last 9 years or so, but fortunately, I have now got to the point where I have a full client load and actually understand what is needed to maintain and grow my business.

 Unsurprisingly I’m far from being the only one.
 There are a lot of other coaches who have succeeded despite the odds and the intense levels of competition, many to go on to achieve 6 figure salaries and more whilst having a blast and helping others.

 The problem is, you cannot easily tell who they are from the outside looking in.

 Very few coaches want to portray their business as being anything other than highly successful because it doesn’t help generate new clients.